Carpet Beetle Control

 Where Are Carpet Beetles Found?

-Beetles of this species are common household pests, remaining active in our heated homes throughout the year.
+Beetles of this species are common household pests in the UK, remaining active in our heated homes throughout the year.

 The first time we often see these insect pests is on window sills in late spring and summer.

 Adult beetles are easily attracted to ultraviolet (UV) light, making windows a perfect place to find them.
 Once on the window sill they very quickly dehydrate and perish.

 Seasonal Activity: Buildings become attractive to beetles in the late spring and summer.
 Beetles enter homes in search of suitable food for their young.

 Cross Contamination: They also arrive on and in, furnishings and effects people bring into their houses.